scottpetrovic/krita-toolbox/toolkitdocker/README.md

 # ToolKit (Readme shown in Krita)
 ToolKit acts as a minimal toolbox to store Krita's tools.
 It is meant to replace usage of the less customizable default Krita toolbox.
+This repository was mostly written by someone else.
+Here is the original/abandoned repo. https://github.com/tubaca/ToolKit

 ## Install
 Start Krita and go through the main menu Tools -> Scripts -> Import Python Plugin from Web.